 Is there anyone who doesn’t like fried chicken?
-Nice and crispy on the outside, tender and juicy on the inside… I can get hungry just thinking about it!
+Nice and crispy on the outside, tender and juicy on the insideā¦ I can get hungry just thinking about it!Ā Tuscan Fried Chicken is a particularly savory and simple version of this classic international dish.

-You then dredge the pieces lightly in flour, then in beaten egg and shallow-fry them in olive oil over moderate heat.
-When they are nice and golden brown, season them with salt and serve them right away, with lemon wedges if you like.
+When the chicken pieces are nice and golden brown, remove them to a platter.
+Season them with salt and serve your Tuscan Fried Chicken right away, with lemon wedges if you like.

 And that’s all there is to the basic recipe!
 It could hardly be simpler.

-NOTES: Of course, this kind of simplicity relies on the best quality ingredients for success.
+Of course, this kind of simplicity relies on the best quality ingredients for success.
 The chicken, in particular, needs to have great flavor.
 Modern chickens, as we all know, can be pretty flavorless, so if you’re not working with a fine, organic free-range chicken you are confident about, although it is not part of the original recipe, you may want to marinate the chicken beforehand.
 My favorite marinade for chicken includes salt, pepper, a finely chopped garlic clove, chopped fresh rosemary, freshly squeezed lemon juice and a good splash of olive oil.
 Leave for an hour or so before proceeding with the frying.

 You can use pre-cut chicken pieces, of course, which saves time.
 This time, I happened to have some chicken ‘tenders’ (cut up and boned chicken thighs) on hand, and they worked very well indeed.